ku-fpg/ku-fpg.github.io/README.md

  * To add a file, add a .md file, in the appropriate directory.

- * To edit the sidebar, edit _includes/sidebar.html
+ * To edit the sidebar, edit _data/sidebar.html
+ * To edit the navbar, edit _data/navbar.html

 ## Other Packages